Sewing Techniques with an Overlock Machine

 To avoid bulkiness, seams in hem allowances should be turned in the opposite direction.
 When seams incorporate fullness, they appear less bulky when they are pressed toward the smoother side of the seam.

-Two-thread overlock–Use scissors or ripper to cut stitch loops along fabric edge.
+- Two-thread overlock: Use scissors or a ripper to cut stitch loops along fabric edge.
 Pull out cut threads.

-Three- and four-thread overlock–Use scissors or ripper to cut stitch loops along fabric edge.
+- Three- and four-thread overlock: Use scissors or a ripper to cut stitch loops along fabric edge.
 Pull on needle thread to remove.
 Pull out all cut loop threads.